yat-labs/yat-docs/yat-docs/docs/api_reference/api.md

 ## General information

 ### Description
-**Version:** 1.0.0
+**Version:**

-This is a temporary, hardcoded version of the Yat API.
+No description provided.

 ----
 ## Authentication

+* API Key (JWT)
+    - Parameter Name: **Authorization**, in: header.
+Use format `Bearer TOKEN`

 * API Key (apiKey)
-    - Parameter Name: **API**, in: header.
+    - Parameter Name: **Authorization**, in: header.
 When user has 2FA configured: JWT token in `Bearer TOKEN` format which has not expired 2FA timeout

 ----

 ## User Authentication

-From a user experience standpoint, we want encourage the use of magic links 1.
-Users request a magic link <br /> 2.
-If 2FA is enabled submit proceed to 2FA
+From a user experience standpoint, we want encourage the use of magic links <br />                1.
+Users request a magic link <br />
+                2. If 2FA is enabled submit proceed to 2FA

 ###  Two factor authentication